-Our facility in Auburn, WA is extremely well equipped for molding, crimping and manufacturing cables in bulk production runs, whether they are custom designed by us first or just producing an existing cable design with more efficiency and quality control than many competitors.
+Our facility in Auburn, WA is extremely well equipped for molding, crimping and manufacturing cables in bulk production runs, we work to produce your cables with more efficiency and quality control than many competitors.
 We are ISO certified with the 9001:2015 designation, as being a maker of cables, wire harnesses and much more that meet their high, internationally recognized standards for quality.
+We are also UL certified for United States and Canada for cable assembly.
 We also invest more into our cable production each year, as in 2022 we invested in an additional molding center that has increased our capacity by 33%.
 With that in addition to previous upgrades, we now have 300% more capacity for molding than we did just two years ago in 2020.
 Our commitment to quality and improving our processes runs through everything we do from hiring to facility management.

 The thermoplastic molding material we use runs up to 475F, and is maintained in environmentally sealed containers to maintain cable product integrity.
 We utilize removable “hoppers” or quick exchange melt reservoirs which allow us to purge the moulding material quickly for different applications.
 An example of this would be a d-sub connector, which may require a very firm durometer molding material.
 On the other hand, a grommet requires a more flexible moulding duro in its application.

 Our pneumatic molding machines have 2 ton clamping force, a timed process for injection (controllable temperature and pressure/psi settings), as well as cooling and ejector pins.
 Most common applications are tailored connector overmolds and backshells, PCBA encapsulation for environmental protection, and grommets.
 We have created specialized USB applications, LED encapsulation, and “Y” breakouts which serve to create an extremely professional and rugged alternative to scenarios which otherwise may use a heatshrink style solution.

 When a customer identifies that a custom molded raceway solution may be right for them, we address three main steps: